Richard Crosse (painter)

-Richard Crosse (1742–1810) was a leading English painter of portrait miniatures.
+Richard Crosse (24 April 1742 – May 1810) was an English painter of portrait miniatures.
 He was a contemporary of John Smart, George Engleheart, Richard Cosway and William Wood.

-Family and home
+Early and personal life

 Crosse was born on 24 April 1742 in Knowle, in the parish of Cullompton, Devon, to John and Mary Crosse.
 His father was a lawyer, and his family were members of the landed gentry.
 Crosse was, like one of his sisters, completely deaf and never able to speak.
 He had at least six siblings.

 Crosse fell in love with his cousin, Sarah Cobley, but she was already engaged to Benjamin Haydon - and it appears that he was deeply affected by his disappointment, leaving Crosse heartbroken.
 He is said to have felt the pain of this unrequited love for the rest of his life, and never married.
 Crosse lived and worked in Henrietta Street, Covent Garden, London, from 1760.
 His brother kept house and acted as liaison between Crosse and his clients.
 Crosse retired to Wells in the late 1790s, and lived with Miss Cobley's brother.
-Crosse met Sarah Cobley again in 1807, when she decided to visit her brother after she learned she her illness was fatal.
+Crosse met Sarah Cobley again in 1807, when she decided to visit her brother after she learned her illness was fatal.
 She arrived unexpectedly, and her brother was not able to get Crosse out of the house beforehand.
 On seeing Sarah after so many years, Crosse rushed up to her and embraced her with strong emotion.
 She died the next day.

-Crosse died in May 1810, at his old family home in Knowle.
+Crosse died in May 1810, aged 68, at his old family home in Knowle.